mathigon/textbooks/content/fractals/content.md

 ::: column.grow

-First, let’s think about the dimension of Fractals.
+First, let’s think about the dimension of fractals.
 A line has dimension [[1]].
 _{span.reveal(when="blank-0")} When scaling it by a factor of 2, its length increases by a factor of `§2^1 = 2`.
 Obviously!_